 - Data qualityPart 1: Overview

-- ISO/AWI 10303-1 [Under development]Industrial automation systems and integrationProduct data representation and exchangePart 1: Overview and fundamental principles
+- ISO/CD 10303-1 [Under development]Industrial automation systems and integrationProduct data representation and exchangePart 1: Overview and fundamental principles

 - Industrial automation systems and integrationJT file format specification for 3D visualization